veraguido/gog_int/README.md

 Please download the code forking the repository or downloading zip file.

 You will find the Class diagram attached in the root folder.

+Please before using the application run the following commands:

+composer install

+composer dump-autoload -o